kadirtikil/ToDo/README.md

 Frameworks used:
 - Angular
-- Laravel
-- MySQL (will be later replaced by AWS)
+- Laravel (will be later placed together with the DB in AWS)
+- MySQL

+Tools used:
+- dbdiagram.io
+- Postman

 ## Bestandteile des Projekts